syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/sidebar/how-to/dropdownlist-inside-the-sidebar.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Dropdownlist Inside The Sidebar in ##Platform_Name## Sidebar Component
-description: Learn here all about Dropdownlist Inside The Sidebar of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Dropdownlist Inside The Sidebar in Syncfusion ##Platform_Name## Sidebar component and more.
 platform: ej2-asp-core-mvc
 control: Dropdownlist Inside The Sidebar
 publishingplatform: ##Platform_Name##